microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

   * The server-side view model, which provides the necessary data to the client-side view model.
   * The factory class, which generates the server-side view model.
-  * A custom CodeDom serializer for the custom property type the type editor is handling, should one be needed.
+  * A custom CodeDom serializer for the custom property type the Type Editor is handling, should one be needed.
   * A custom designer action list which can be accessed at design time through the designer action glyph of the control.
 Please note, that although these classes are hosted purely in the server-side designer assembly, the UI for the respective action list is still shown in the context of Visual Studio.
     The necessary communication with the client is done completely behind the scenes by the Designer SDK.
-So, even if it looks like the designer action lists are handled exclusively by the server process, they are not.
-  * The actual control designer, which – as one example – paints the adornments for the controls.
-This is the only part of the UI which is actually rendered server-side, and although it looks like this rendering is done in the context of Visual Studio, it is not.
-The rendering of the Form and all its components at design time is done by the DesignToolsServer and just projected on the client-area of Visual Studio Design surface.
-But!
+  * The actual control designer, among other things, paints the adorners for the controls.
+This is the only part of the UI which is rendered server-side.
+    Although it looks like this rendering is done in the context of Visual Studio, it is not.
+The rendering of the Form and all its components at design time is done by the DesignToolsServer process and projected on the client-area of Visual Studio Design surface.
 Although rendered on the server-side, there is no direct interaction with the message queue of the server.
-Every keyboard- and mouse-input is still received in the Visual Studio-based client process, and the results of that are communicated to the server.
-That is the way the WinForms Designer ensures that no deadlocks will occur due to competing message queues of different processes.
+Every keyboard- and mouse-input is still received in the Visual Studio-based client process, and then communicated to the server.
+This is how the WinForms Designer ensures that no deadlocks can occur due to competing message queues of different processes.

 * **CustomControlLibrary.Protocol:** This project contains all the classes which are necessary for the communication between the client and the server